More Neighbors? Yes, Please!

 Our Platform

 We know that healthy communities exist within the context of a healthy environment — and right now, both are threatened.
-There is a housing crisis across the country, with many hard-working families unable to find an affordable place to live.
+There is a housing shortage across the country, with many hard-working families unable to find a place to live.
 There is also a climate crisis, with greenhouse gas emissions threatening the stability of all our planet’s ecosystems and biodiversity.
 We believe that the following principles represent one piece of the solution to both of these crises:

 Show your support & endorse the N4MNWNC platform